 - Add the tomato sauce and cook covered for 3 minutes.

 - Add the wine and cook uncovered for 20 minutes.

-- Remove from the heat, remove the garlic (you can spread it on rustic bread) and add the heavy cream and reserve.
+- Remove from the heat, remove the garlic (you can spread it on rustic bread), add the heavy cream and reserve.

-- Add the cooked pasta into the sauce and stir.
+- Add the cooked pasta to the sauce and stir.
 Grate as much Parmesan cheese as you want.
-Stir and serve immediately with a pinch of pepperoncino, parsley and more cheese.
+Stir and serve immediately with a pinch of pepperoncino, parsley, and more cheese.